 Laundry Detergent and Products: Dos and Don'ts

 DO use a detergent specially made for HE machines like Heritage Park Luxury All-Purpose Detergent.
-These products are formulated to produce fewer suds while getting your laundry clean in smaller amounts of water.
+These liquid detergent products are formulated to produce fewer suds while getting your laundry clean in smaller amounts of water.

 DO use small quantities of any product.
 Start with about half the “recommended” amount and increase from there.

 DON'T overload your washer.
 This can cause water and soap to accumulate and your machine not to drain thoroughly.

 DO wash in warmer temperatures when possible.
-Hotter water = less residue.
+Hotter water = less residue on your clean clothes.

 DON'T use fabric softener.
 Fabric softener leaves a film behind on both your laundry (it's very bad for towels and ruins their absorbency) and your machine.
 If you absolutely cannot do without the scent of your softener, use a TINY amount.
 If you want your laundry soft and fluffy (and who doesn't?), consider using wool dryer balls to replace your softener and dryer sheets, which also leave a filmy residue.
 Learn more about why it's time to switch from dryer sheets to wool dryer balls here.